AnuragNRI/JavaProgrammingOOPSAssignment/README.md

 7.)If the reply is "YES" then it should display the menu again.

 8.)If the answer is "NO" then it should exit out and display the login page.

+B. Add another class Account in the application with the following attributes and methods
+a.
+Attributes
+• accountId
+• description
+• minimumBalance
+b. methods
+• display()

+C. Create two subclasses of Account class
+a.
+Current
+• Set minimumBalance=$0
+• Override display method to show details of all the attributes in the account

+b.
+Saving
+• Set minimumBalance=$500
+• Override display method to show details of all the attributes in the account